rbonifac/GettingAndCleaningDataProject/Codebook.md

 [41] "TimeBodyGyrometerJerkMagnitude-Mean"
 [42] "TimeBodyGyrometerJerkMagnitude-StandardDeviation"

 -Frequency Domain measurement variables.
-The value represents average of mean and std of each variable
+The value represents average of mean and std of each variable:

 [43] "FrequencyBodyAccelerometer-Mean-X"
 [44] "FrequencyBodyAccelerometer-Mean-Y"
 [45] "FrequencyBodyAccelerometer-Mean-Z"